attekei/practical-frontend-testing/README.md

 ## The Metabase approach to frontend testing

+This is something I didn't cover in the presentation itself.
 I explain our approach very briefly – browse [Metabase test source code](https://github.com/metabase/metabase/blob/master/frontend/test/) for seeing our implementation in detail.

 ### 1. Use Jest for simulating a complete app
 * Use Jest instead of a browser testing framework